-Who Sent The Polaroids In '13 Reasons Why' Season 2?
-The Big Mystery Was Finally Revealed
+The Person Who Sent The Polaroids In '13 Reasons Why' Will Make You Rethink Everything

 Season 1 had the cassette tapes, but Season 2 of 13 Reasons Why was all about the polaroids.
 Throughout the new season, troubled teen detective Clay Jensen receives a number of damning polaroid pictures that lead him to investigate a secret culture of sexual abuse among the high school's baseball team, and the big question for much of the season is who is sending Clay these photos.
 Towards the end, the mystery of who sent the polaroids in 13 Reasons Why Season 2 was finally solved, and it was a totally unexpected person.

 Spoiler alert: Do not continue reading if you haven't finished 13 Reasons Why Season 2 yet and want to get through it without spoilers.
 The mysterious polaroids that keep popping up around Clay become the driving force in his quest to get justice for Hannah Baker's death.
 Each photo shows members of the Liberty High School baseball team taking advantage of unconscious girls, and includes a cryptic message written on the back.
 Over time, these polaroids lead Clay to the Clubhouse — a hidden shed behind the baseball field where all the shots took place — and he finds an entire box full of the shocking photos.
 It is clear that whoever has been sending these photos to Clay knew about the Clubhouse and wanted to expose the baseball team, but who could that be?